Murder on the Orient Express ***

 Directed by Sean Ander

 What would you get if you throw comedy genius Will Ferrell, action star Mark Wahlberg, the beautiful Linda Cardellini, the incredible John Cena, the veteran John Lithgow and the forever-young Mel Gibson in a film?
-The answer is Daddy’s Home 2, which is as big a rollercoaster ride this time around as it was 2 years ago.
+The answer is Daddy’s Home 2, which is as big a rollercoaster rides this time around as it was 2 years ago.
 With so many talented actors in one frame, the film was bound to do well and it does, making the audience laugh at every mishap, no matter how bad it may be.

 There are some improvements in this sequel to Daddy’s Home; the two dads Dusty and Brad (Mark Wahlberg and Will Ferrell) take care of their kids and step kids in unison until their Christmas is ruined by the arrival of their respective dads.
 Kurt (Mel Gibson) is Dusty’s father who has an eye for the ladies and loves to tell dirty jokes; Don (John Lithgow) is Brad’s father who is the ideal granddad but is carrying a secret no one knows about.
 Together, they go on a trip to a resort booked by Kurt and whatever can go wrong goes wrong.
 The arrival of another Dad (John Cena) makes it all the more interesting.